Propagation for KPP bulk-surface systems in a general cylindrical domain: Dependence of the speed of propagation on

 However, in~\cite{T16,RTV}, one of the present authors and his collaborators went further and showed that there exists a critical diffusion threshold $D_0$ below which spreading is slowed down by the surface and above which it is accelerated.
 The key point was the strict monotonicity of $c^* (D)$ with respect to $D$, which was shown thanks to a semi-explicit construction of sub and supersolutions which allowed to characterize the spreading speed as a solution of a finite dimensional system.
 As we will see below in Proposition~\ref{prop:nonmonotoneD}, such a monotonicity may not be true in general.
 Still, we manage to recover it in a more general radially symmetric framework, as a consequence of the variational formula for $\Lambda (\alpha)$ given in Proposition~\ref{prop:main}.
 This is the content of the next result. \begin{theo} Assume that \eqref{instability} and~\eqref{instability_f} hold, that the domain is either annular or a ball, i.e.,

 where $B_r\subset\R^N$ denotes the open ball centered at the origin with radius $r$, and that all heterogeneities are radial functions, in the sense that

 where $|y|$ denotes the Euclidean norm of $y$.

-Then $D \mapsto c^* (D)$ is increasing, and, in particular, there exists a most one value $D_0$ such that $c^* (D_0)= c^*_f$. \end{theo} Together with Theorem~\ref{th:D_asymp}, this result provides sufficient conditions for the existence of a diffusion threshold on the surface below which the surface slows down the propagation and above which it accelerates the propagation.
+Then $D \mapsto c^* (D)$ is increasing, and, in particular, there exists at most one value $D_0$ such that $c^* (D_0)= c^*_f$. \end{theo} Together with Theorem~\ref{th:D_asymp}, this result provides sufficient conditions for the existence of a diffusion threshold on the surface below which the surface slows down the propagation and above which it accelerates the propagation.
 These sufficient conditions include the assumptions of~\cite{T16,RTV}. \begin{proof}[Proof of Theorem~\ref{th:D_monotonicity}] The key point is that, since it is unique (up to multiplication by a positive factor), under the assumptions of Theorem~\ref{th:D_monotonicity} the eigenfunction pair $(U_{\alpha,D}, V_{\alpha,D})$ associated with $\Lambda_D (\alpha)$ has to be radially symmetric.
-As a consequence, in the definition of $\mathcal{F}_D (\alpha) [U_\alpha, V_\alpha]$ given in \eqref{eq:F}, the term $D \int_{\partial \omega} | \nabla U|^2$ disappears.
-Since the remaining term that depends on $D$, $-D \alpha^2 \int_{\partial \omega} U^2$, is decreasing with respect to $D$, we have that $c^*(D)$ is nondecreasing in $D$.
+As a consequence, the minimum in~\eqref{eq:Rayleigh} can be taken over radially symmetric functions, and therefore in the definition of $\mathcal{F}_D (\alpha) [U, V]$ given in \eqref{eq:F}, we may remove the term $D \int_{\partial \omega} | \nabla U|^2$ without loss of generality.
+Since the remaining term that depends on $D$, that is $-D \alpha^2 \int_{\partial \omega} U^2$, is decreasing with respect to~$D$, we have that $c^*(D)$ is nondecreasing in $D$.

 To show the strict monotonicity, we fix $0 < D_1 < D_2$, and $\alpha_2 >0 $ such that

 Now consider $(U_1,V_1)\in\mc{A}$ the eigenfunction pair associated with $\Lambda_{D_1} (\alpha_2)$.
 Using it as a test function in the variational formula for $\Lambda_{D_2} (\alpha_2)$, we deduce that Since $U_1 >0$, we get that